cbonitz/jira-influx/README.md

 ## Configuration
 Create a `config.json` file with the same structure as `config.json.sample`.
-Most configuration parameters are self explanatory, please see the sample file for details and the following remarks:
+Most configuration parameters are self explanatory, please see the sample file for details and the following hints:
 * JIRA: `jiraUrl` - the JIRA base URL, `jiraUsername`, `jiraPassword`
 * InfluxDB: `influxUrl` - the Influx base URL, `InfluxDB` - the database to use, `influxUsername` (optional), `influxPassword` (optional)
 * Queries: Each query has `jql`, a JQL query, and `tags`, the tags used for InfluxDB